 piece of art -- an unorthodox, Disneyland type of artistic experience,

 estimation.
-She wasn't worried, just enjoying it, as Leonard
+She lacked worry and just enjoyed it, as Leonard

-initiated more small talk with her, though she was barely paying
+initiated more small talk with her, though she barely paid attention to

 the humming noise increased double in volume, giving all indications

-that something--some change--was about to transpire -- reducing Len's
+of something--some change--about to transpire -- reducing Len's

 but only minimally.
 Meanwhile, on the outside, Frank